DoDEA College and Career Ready Standards for Preschool

 Sure Start is a full day preschool program that serves military children and families living overseas.
 In addition to offering a high-quality educational program that reflects best practices in the field, Sure Start also provides health and nutrition, social, and parent involvement services.
 Close collaboration between families, schools, and the installation community is viewed as essential and a required part of the program.

 This multipronged approach to the delivery of services distinguishes Sure Start from all other DoDEA programs.
-Current adopted DoDEA content standards and curriculum materials are implemented in the Sure Start classroom.
+Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the Sure Start classroom.

 Sure Start is a program for command sponsored four year old dependents (must turn four years old by September 1 of the current school year).
 Children qualify for Sure Start based on the rank of the sponsor: E1-E4 or civilian rank equivalent is the first priority, E5-E6 or civilian rank equivalent is the second priority and E7-E9 or civilian rank equivalent is the third priority.
 Additional criteria may be applied (see Sure Start Guide).